IRS Form 941 Instructions

 Line 5b: Taxable social security tips

-Enter the total amount of taxable security tips received by all employees (excluding pretax amounts).
+Enter the total amount of taxable security tips received by all employees (excluding

 Line 5c: Taxable Medicare wages & tips